 - Choose the address you want emails to be forwarded to.

 When you choose the email address, this applies to emails from all apps and developers using Hide My Email.

 Stop using your Apple ID with an app

 To stop using your Apple ID with an app, select Stop Using Apple ID, then choose Stop Using.

 When you stop using your Apple ID with an app, you're signed out of the app on your device.
 The next time you visit the app or its associated website, you can either select Sign in with Apple to sign in again, or create a new account.

-If you choose to use Sign in with Apple again, you're signed in to the same account you previously used.
-Some apps might let you create a new password for your existing account so you can sign in again without using your Apple ID.
+If you choose to use Sign in with Apple again, you'll be signed in to the same account you previously used.
+Some apps may let you create a new password for your existing account so you can sign in again without using your Apple ID.

-Some developers might use Sign in with Apple to give you an account for more than one app.
-If that's the case and you turn off email forwarding or stop using your Apple ID for one app, it applies to all apps from that developer.
+Some developers may use Sign in with Apple to give you an account for more than one app.
+If that's the case and you turn off email forwarding or stop using your Apple ID for one app, it will apply to all apps from that developer.